15 types of volunteer work and how to choose the right one

 The environment and the state of our planet are a bigger issue than ever before.
 As a volunteer in the areas of nature conservation and environmental protection, you will find numerous projects around the world that need active support.

-In addition, you'll learn a lot about sustainability travel.
+In addition, you'll learn a lot about sustainable travel.
 Permaculture Projects, Ecovillages and Farms are great places to volunteer at!

 1. Participate in permaculture projects

 Volunteer in permaculture and learn how to work with, rather than against nature.
-Permaculture is a concept built on three principles.
-These consist in caring for the earth, caring for its people, and placing limits on our needs in order to save resources.
+Permaculture is a concept built on three principles: caring for the earth, caring for its people, and placing limits on our needs in order to save resources.

 The Australian wildlife biologist Bill Mollison came up with the concept in 1978.
 He defines permaculture as an “harmonious integration of the landscape with people providing their food, energy, shelter, […] in a sustainable way."